 The return of Nokia

 Although Nokia didn't initially manage the smartphone foothold they were aiming for, it's safe to say the tech giant made an epic return in 2017.
-Early in the year the company showcased its recreation of the classic Nokia 3310 and three brand-new handsets: the Nokia 3, Nokia 5 and Nokia 6.
+Early in the 2017 the company showcased its recreation of the classic Nokia 3310 and three brand-new handsets: the Nokia 3, Nokia 5 and Nokia 6.
 Fast-forward to 2018 and flagship handsets such as Nokia 8 Sirocco also joined the family.

 Of course, the phone is packed with nostalgia thanks to the revamped version of Snake.
 The battery life too lasts for ages - in fact it's even better than before - as you can expect a standby life of a whopping 25 days, ideal for road trips and festivals.
 While the Nokia 3310 isn't anything like the smartphones we see today, it is perfect if you're a huge Nokia fan or simply looking for an easy, affordable device for everyday use.